Hands-on Gear Review

 This rope is best used for hard redpoints or long routes where weight matters.
-I loved it on multi-pitch climbs because the thin diameter still locked off well in a reverso, and I hardly noticed the weight of the rope.
+We loved it on multi-pitch climbs because the thin diameter still locked off well in a reverso, and our testers hardly noticed the weight of the rope.

 — McKenzie Long